 - Unable to begin, continue, or complete their public school education in one of these school divisions; or

 - Relocated within or outside of the Commonwealth during Massive Resistance to begin, continue, or complete their public school education between 1954 and 1964 due to public school closings to avoid desegregation; or

 - Ineligible to attend a private academy or foundation, in- or out-of-state, established to circumvent desegregation; and

 - Unable to pursue postsecondary education opportunities or training because of the inability to obtain a high school diploma due to public school closings to avoid desegregation.

 Virginia law, § 23-7.4 of the Code of Virginia, provides that "only students who are domiciled residents of Virginia shall be eligible to receive Brown v.
 Board of Education Scholarship awards."
-Renewal awards will only be made to current scholarship recipients who meet the provisions of this section and who are in good academic standing at approved institutions.
+Awards will only be made to current scholarship recipients who meet the provisions of this section.

-Applicants must be able to prove that they are current domiciled residents of the Commonwealth of Virginia at the time of application for the renewal of a scholarship.
+Applicants must be able to prove that they are current domiciled residents of the Commonwealth of Virginia at the time of application for the scholarship.